Rog was laughing at our conversation. “I will not harm you turtle.”

 I stepped away from the twin blades and listened.

-Romm leaped with superhuman speed, lifted my shell and tossed me over the edge of the cliff.
-“The prophecy states the key is a small creature with armor and wings.”
+Rog leaped with superhuman speed, lifted my shell and tossed me over the edge of the cliff.
+“The prophecy states the key is a small creature of the marsh lands that should not be able to fly.”

 I said things I cannot repeat in my journal entries.